 1) Launch the Settings app and open the Accounts & Passwords preferences cell.

 2) Open the email account you’re having issues with, and in the following pane, tap on the red Delete Account button.

 After you’ve removed the account, you’ll now want to try and re-add it to your Mail app again.
 To do that, follow these steps:

-1) Launch the Settings app and, once again, open the Mail, Contacts, Calendars preferences cell.
+1) Launch the Settings app and, once again, open the Accounts & Passwords preferences cell.

 2) This time, tap on the Add Account button.